 Think you’re protected?
 Think again.
 When a rolling disaster strikes, traditional disaster recovery solutions can’t protect you.
-Axxana’s Phoenix is the only solution that ensures zero data loss and rapid recovery in a rolling disaster.
+Axxana’s Phoenix is the only solution that enables continuous application availability in a rolling disaster.
 Don’t say we didn’t warn you.

 Be Ready.
 Survive the Inevitable

 Rolling disasters are inevitable.
-With Axxana’s Phoenix, data loss is not.
+With Axxana’s Phoenix, application downtime is not.

-Contrary to popular assumption, traditional disaster recovery solutions—even those using synchronous replication between their primary and standby sites—do not ensure zero data loss.
+Contrary to popular assumption, traditional disaster recovery solutions—even those using synchronous replication between their primary and standby sites—do not ensure continuous application availability.

 In a rolling disaster, a power outage or a network communication disruption causes the line between the two sites to fail before the primary center does.
 Applications at the primary site continue to create new transactions, but these transactions are not replicated to the standby site.
 Without Axxana’s Phoenix, data loss is guaranteed—and with it, database inconsistencies, protracted recoveries, and application downtime.

 Adding to the chaos, the exact chain of events leading to a disaster is often uncertain.
 In this scenario, recovery teams cannot determine whether they’ve had a rolling disaster; therefore, they need to respond as if they have.